 Introduction of synthetic siRNA via transfection causes a transient alteration in gene expression for a specific gene of interest.
 By synthesizing a siRNA mimic to each gene, RNAi may be utilized in a systematic approach to silence every gene in a cell, one gene at a time.
 For this reason, large scale screens can aid in mechanism of action determination, pathway analysis, anti-proliferation studies, etc. by exploitation of the RNAi pathway.
 Highly efficient animal siRNA delivery kits are typically nanoparticle– and liposome-based siRNA in vivo transfection reagents.

-In a typical animal study, post-treatment tissue samples are collected from the animal for RNA isolation and gene quantitation (e.g. qRT-PCR or western blot).
-Resection of multiple tissues enables the researcher to grasp a view of the efficacy and global biodistribution of their therapeutic compound. qRT-PCR assays designed to detect the delivered siRNA or miRNA show delivery of the active pharmaceutical ingredient (API) to tissues throughout the body of the animal.
+In a typical animal study, post-treatment tissue samples are collected from the animal for RNA isolation and gene quantification (e.g. qRT-PCR or western blot).
+Resection of multiple tissues enables researchers to establish the efficacy and global biodistribution of their therapeutic compound. qRT-PCR assays designed to detect the delivered siRNA or miRNA show delivery of the active pharmaceutical ingredient (API) to tissues throughout the body of the animal.
 However, keep in mind that delivery to a tissue does not necessarily mean the delivered cargo is active; changes in target gene expression should be monitored as well.